tobiasbriones/cp-unah-mm545-distributed-text-file-system/docs/deployment/index.md

 will provide the registry container (private IP), and the fs container for the registry container to use.

-### Requirements
+## Requirements

-#### AIO deploy
+### AIO deploy

-For the "All-In-One" deployment model which is just a testing/development environment, the requirements are as follows:
+For the "All-In-One" deployment model which is just a testing/development environment (recommended for this project), the requirements are as follows:

 **Minimum requirements**

-- Intel® Core™ i3-6100 / Intel® Core™ i5-2400
+- Intel® Core™ i3-6100/i5-2400.
-- 8 GB of system memory
+- 8 GB of system memory.
-- 35 GB of available storage
+- 35 GB of available storage.

 **Recommended requirements**

-- Intel® Core™ i5-4590 / Intel® Core™ i7-2600
+- Intel® Core™ i5-4590/i7-2600.
-- 12 GB of system memory
+- 12 GB of system memory.
-- 50 GB of available SSD storage
+- 50 GB of available SSD storage.
-- Nvidia GT-730 / 256 MB of dedicated VRAM
+- Nvidia GT-730 / 256 MB of dedicated vRAM.

 Additionally, a broadband internet connection is required to install all the tools.